hlef/juliet/docs/basics-howto.md

 more informations about it in your theme directory, under `themes/your_theme/README`.

-Please, note that even if it is empty, the header has to be present.
+Even if it is empty, the header has to be present.

 #### Creating a fresh article file